BIRDING IN THE UPPER JOHN CROW MOUTAINS

 However this does not stop birders of advanced age to go birding in this area; as birding can also be done from the edge of the driving road for several miles or kilometers.
 Capturing great pictures and having marvelous close-up views of various rear birds is highly possible while birding along the vehicular road.
 Most of the birds to be found here are similar to those in the forests of the Lower John Crow Mountains which are located northeast of this location.
 Comparing to the lower areas, birding along the road is not as quiet, being that cars and humans are passing by more frequent as the mornings gets later.

 In this case, early morning birding is more rewarding.
 In order to have more intense birding person will need to explore deeper into the main forest.
 These persons need to be of middle or younger and are prepare to walk for some distance.
-Golden agers who are physically fit and want to take on the challenge, can pursue this venture of exploring the foot trails which are located in these areas.
-If persons are able to go into the back-end of this forest, their birding morning will be rewarding.
+Golden agers who are physically fit and want to take on the challenge, can pursue this venture of exploring the foot trails which are located in these birding Hotspots.
+Weather or not our birdwatchers are able to go into the back-end of these forests, their morning in these birding hotspots will be rewarding.

 Main Birds and Habitats